Frank Haig

-Frank Rawle Haig, S.J. (born September 11, 1928) is an American Jesuit priest, physicist and academic administrator.
-He served as the third President of Wheeling Jesuit University from 1966 to 1972 and the seventh President of Le Moyne College from 1981 until 1987.
+Frank Rawle Haig, S.J.
+(September 11, 1928 – February 28, 2024) was an American Jesuit priest, physicist and academic administrator.
+He served as the third President of Wheeling Jesuit University from 1966 to 1972 and the seventh president of Le Moyne College from 1981 until 1987.

 Biography

 Early life

-Born in Philadelphia, Pennsylvania, Haig is the younger brother of Alexander Haig, who served as the United States Secretary of State under Ronald Reagan from 1981 until 1982.
+Born in Philadelphia, Pennsylvania, on September 11, 1928, Haig was the younger brother of Alexander Haig, who served as the United States Secretary of State under Ronald Reagan from 1981 until 1982.
 Haig entered the Jesuit order in Wernersville, Pennsylvania shortly after graduating from Lower Merion Senior High School in Lower Merion Township, Pennsylvania in 1946.
 Thereafter, he received a B.A. from Woodstock College in 1952, a licentiate in philosophy from Bellarmine College in Plattsburgh, New York in 1953 and a Ph.D. in theoretical physics from the Catholic University of America in 1959.
 He also earned a second licentiate in sacred theology from Woodstock College in 1961, the year of his ordination.

 Wheeling College, Johns Hopkins University, and Loyola University Maryland

 Haig joined the faculty of the physics department at Wheeling College, which is now known as Wheeling University and no longer affiliated with the Jesuits, in 1963 after completing a postdoctoral fellowship at the University of Rochester.

-He was appointed the third president of Wheeling College in 1966, succeeded the school's second head, Father William F. Troy, S.J.
+Haig was appointed the third president of Wheeling College in 1966, succeeded the school's second head, Father William F. Troy, S.J.
 Haig was inaugurated president on July 15, 1966.
 In his acceptance speech, Haig told the audience, "The world will be what our men and women of insight make it to be...It is a challenge to be asked to help them see all right."

 Haig remained president until his resignation on August 21, 1972.
 He was succeeded by Charles Currie Jr., S.J.
-While serving as a visiting fellow at Johns Hopkins University, Haig joined the department of physics, engineering and computer science at Loyola University Maryland (also in Baltimore, Maryland), where he served as chair during the 1980–1981 academic year.
+While serving as a visiting fellow at Johns Hopkins University, Haig became in 1972 an astrophysics professor with the department of physics, engineering and computer science at Loyola University Maryland (also in Baltimore, Maryland), where he served as chair during the 1980–1981 academic year.

 Le Moyne College

-Haig was appointed the President of Le Moyne College in Syracuse, New York, in 1981, succeeding Father William J. O'Halloran, S.J.
+Haig was appointed the president of Le Moyne College in Syracuse, New York, in 1981, succeeding Father William J. O'Halloran, S.J.

 Haig became acting president of Le Moyne College on January 1, 1981.
 He was formally inaugurated as the college's seventh president on Friday, January 22, 1982.

-He remained president of Le Moyne until 1987 and was succeeded by interim president James C. Finlay, S.J.
+Haig remained president of Le Moyne until 1987 and was succeeded by interim president James C. Finlay, S.J.